-Recently, I was interviewed on talk radio about downsizing.
-I explained that it was important to start early and start small.
+When I was interviewed on a talk-radio show recently, I explained why, when it comes to downsizing as part of a senior move, it’s important to start early and start small.
 I suggested beginning work in a backstage area, such as the attic or basement.
 It’s a good place to start because there is early progress and that is a motivator.

 The interviewer, a financial advisor, asked about passing personal belongings to family.
 Family members often have full households themselves, or are just not interested.
 Younger generations usually aren’t interested in china dinner service, so I suggested that a small dessert plate or a vegetable bowl might be appropriate.